 - The site appears suitable for the development.
-It is currently wooded. - The neighborhood is compatible with the development.
-The immediate neighborhood is residential. - The location is well suited to the development.
-It is within a mile of a grocery store and various other shopping stores. - The population and household growth in the market area is significant. - The economy is continuing to grow. - The calculated demand for the development is reasonable. - The capture rates for the development are reasonable.
-The overall tax credit capture rate is 6.5%. - The most comparable apartments are Kings Grant, Preserve at Newport, and Village at Winding Road II. - Total vacancy rates of the most comparable developments are 5.0%, 0%, and 0%, respectively. - The average LIHTC vacancy rate is 2.4%. - The overall vacancy rate among apartments surveyed is 2.1%. - There are no concessions in the comparables. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are reasonable.
-The 40% AMI rents will be among the lowest in the market.
-The 60% AMI rents will be lower than some of the other tax credit rents. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to other modern tax credit apartments. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint.
+It is currently flat and wooded. - The neighborhood is compatible with the development.
+The immediate neighborhood is mostly residential. - The location is well suited to the development.
+There is ample retail nearby. - The population and household growth in the market area is significant. - The economy is continuing to improve. - The calculated demand for the development is high. - The capture rates for the development are low.
+The overall tax credit capture rate is 6.1%. - The most comparable apartments are Kings Grant, Preserve at Newport, and Village at Winding Road II. - Total vacancy rates of the most comparable developments are 5.0%, 0%, and 0%, respectively. - The average LIHTC vacancy rate is 2.4%. - The overall vacancy rate among apartments surveyed is 2.1%. - There are no concessions in the comparables. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are good.
+The 70% AMI two and three-bedroom rents are lower than some current 60% AMI rents in the market. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are equal to or superior to other tax credit apartments.

+- The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint. - Both of those interviewed felt the development should be successful. - The proposal would have no long term impact on existing LIHTC developments.